-As at the Latest Practicable Date, other than disclosed in the section entitled "Business - Legal Proceedings" in this prospectus, we were not involved in any legal proceedings pending or, to our knowledge, threatened against us which could have a material adverse effect on our business or operations.
-The Directors confirm that as at the Latest Practicable Date, other than disclosed in "Financial Information - Indebtedness" in this prospectus, we did not have any material contingent liabilities.
+As at the Latest Practicable Date, other than disclosed in the section entitled "Business - Legal Proceedings" in this document, we were not involved in any legal proceedings pending or, to our knowledge, threatened against us which could have a material adverse effect on our business or operations.
+The Directors confirm that as at the Latest Practicable Date, other than disclosed in the section headed "Financial Information - Indebtedness", we did not have any material contingent liabilities.